ghcann/COVID-19GAN/README.md

 # Requirements

 The following requirements are derived from StyleGAN2 requirements.
 For more information visit: https://github.com/NVlabs/stylegan2.
-The following notebook COVID-19GAN.ipynb run on Colab provides access to the COVID-19GAN.
+The notebook COVID-19GAN.ipynb in the COVID-19GAN_StyleGan2 folder provides access to COVID-19GAN.

 Both Linux and Windows are supported.
 Linux is recommended for performance and compatibility reasons.